Mount Vernon Airport: History

 The airport was a stop in the 45th annual Air Race Classic in 2022 when a group of pilots raced parts across America.
 The airport was originally set to be a stop in the 2020 version, which was put on hold because of the COVID-19 pandemic.

+In 2022, an Air Evac EMS base announced it would relocate to Mount Vernon after the airport's board of commissioners reached an agreement with the Air Evac management company.
+The agreement brings one of the busiest bases in the Air Evac Lifeteam’s nationwide network to Mount Vernon.

+A contract to build the new base was approved in 2023.
+No timeline was provided on the project's completion.